We the Kings

-We the Kings is an American rock band from Bradenton, Florida.
+We the Kings is an American rock band formed in Bradenton, Florida, in 2005.
 The band's eponymous full-length debut album, released in 2007, included the platinum single "Check Yes Juliet", and went on to sell over 250,000 copies in the US.
 The group's second album Smile Kid (2009) included Top 40 singles "Heaven Can Wait" and "We'll Be a Dream" (featuring Demi Lovato), as well as the single "She Takes Me High".

 The band's third album Sunshine State of Mind was released in 2011 and featured the MTV Video Music Award winner for Most Innovative Music Video of the Year for the group's interactive music video and song "Say You Like Me".
 The band then completed a worldwide tour with Canadian band Simple Plan and performed across the US as a main stage headliner on the Vans Warped Tour.
 The group's fourth album Somewhere Somehow was released in late 2013 and includes singles "Just Keep Breathing", "Find You There", "Any Other Way", and "Art of War".
-Their fifth studio album, Strange Love, came out on November 20, 2015.
-It featured the single "Runaway".
+Their fifth studio album, Strange Love, was released on November 20, 2015.
+It features the single "Runaway".

 History

 Early years, formation, Broken Image and We the Kings (2005–2008)

 Friends since childhood, the four bandmates (singer/guitarist Travis Clark, guitarist Hunter Thomsen, his brother bassist Drew Thomsen, and drummer Danny Duncan) formed the group while attending high school.
 The band got its name from the middle school that all the members attended called Martha B. King Middle School.
 Before the band was known as We the Kings, the group went by the name Broken Image.
 The band's first tour was with Don't Die Cindy in the summer of 2005 where the group went by Broken Image, then later went under the moniker De Soto.
 The band A Heartwell Ending (later renamed Call the Cops) supported for the final leg of the tour.
-While teaming with Bret Disend in Fall of 2005, We the Kings went on its first tour under that name as a five piece, with the then-unknown Boys Like Girls as the group supported the new release of the "Great Escape" music video.
+While teaming with Bret Disend in fall of 2005, We the Kings went on its first tour under that name as a five-piece, with the then-unknown Boys Like Girls as the group supported the new release of the Great Escape music video.
 We the Kings played on its first headlining tour Long Hair Don't Care with Valencia, The Cab, Sing It Loud, and Charlotte Sometimes during late March and throughout April.
 In May and June, We the Kings supported Cute Is What We Aim For and Boys Like Girls on the group's UK tour.